TheLedgerOfJoudi/polygon-simple-storage-guide/README.md

-# Smart contracts on Polygon - how the exactly this can be done?
+# Smart contracts on Polygon - how exactly this can be done?

 This one will be a quicky.
 Let's see how to write, deploy, and interact with smart contracts on the Polygon blockchain.
 We expect that you have a basic understanding of what MetaMask and Remix IDE are.
 First, we need to determine what testnet to use.
 In the quest, we will use the Mumbai testnet.